 It is best to register your appliances to:

-- ensure you are the first to know of any safety repairs or recalls
+- make sure you are the first to know of any safety repairs or recalls

 - improve your after sales service